tfiers/tomasfiers.net/content/_index.md

+## Scientific goal

+I want to discover circuit-level mechanisms in higher-order brain areas.
+I plan to do this by 1). applying an ever-improving machine learning toolbox to large scale activity recordings at the level of individual cells <!-- to reveal robust patterns; --> and 2). building software models that make vague theories explicit, predict experimental data, and generate testable hypotheses.

 ## Education

 I have a bachelor's in computer science and electrical engineering, and a master's in biomedical engineering, from [KU Leuven](https://www.kuleuven.be/english/).
-I took every course offered by the university in neuroscience ([methods](https://onderwijsaanbod.kuleuven.be//2017/syllabi/e/G0U76AE.htm), [computation](https://onderwijsaanbod.kuleuven.be/syllabi/e/H02B3AE.htm)), and machine learning
+I took every graduate-level course offered by the university in neuroscience ([methods](https://onderwijsaanbod.kuleuven.be//2017/syllabi/e/G0U76AE.htm), [computation](https://onderwijsaanbod.kuleuven.be/syllabi/e/H02B3AE.htm)), and machine learning